tcuwp/avocado/docs/USAGE.md

 end
 ```

+### Routes

 The 🥑 gem does not add any routes to the application when initialized.
 To hook
-up the controller actions to routes, they must be added to to the
+up the controllers to routes, they must be added to to the `config/routes.rb` of
-`config/routes.rb`.
+the application.
+It's possible to add all of the routes, or just a subset.

 Example that defines a root route and also pulls in every feature route: